nikkilr88/egghead-asciicasts/react-native-fundamentals/lessons/react-build-a-reusable-react-native-ui-component.md

 };
 ```

-Now, what we could have done is we could have created this `styles` sheet over and over again for each component we use to put a separator in.
+Now, what we could have done is we could have created this `styles` sheet over and over again for each component we use to put a `Separator` in.
 What I like to do is just create a component, `Separator`.
 What we can do is inside of our `Profile.js` page, we can require `Separator`.

 ####Profile.js
 ```javascript